 I didn’t do anything to cause this.
 I didn’t do anything to deserve this.
 I didn’t have an unhealthy diet.
 I didn’t eat too much junk food.
 I didn’t have too much soft drink.
 I wasn’t a lazy person.
 I wasn’t overweight.
 I didn’t spend too much time in front of the television.
 My parents took good care of me.
 And my loved ones had a good influence on me.

 Type 1 diabetes is a complete and utter mystery.
 And there is absolutely nothing I could have done to prevent it.
 But I have been able to live a relatively normal life.
 And hopefully, a long and healthy life.

-I have still been able to enjoy cake.
+I’ve still been able to enjoy cake.

-I’ve still been able to jump on boats.
+I’ve still been able to drink coffee.

 Don’t let anyone tell you that you that type 1 diabetes is your fault.
 And don’t let type 1 diabetes stop you from doing anything.